17 November 2016

 I got a free ticket to attend the WebSummit conference.
 There were about 10k free tickets for Women in Tech.
 So I decided to come to Lisbon for a short holiday, and look at what a huge conference like WebSummit looks like.

 I need to state at the beginning of this post that I'm not a WebSummit target.
 WebSummit is a business conference.
 Of course, there were some technical talks and some of them I liked.
 But still, most of the people who come there had some expectation of finding out how to run their business, how to find a new client, investors, ideas for their startups, meet new partners etc..

 On registration, everyone got a badge with their name, wristband and t-shirt.
-Unfortunately, those t-shirts are low quality and only have a male shape.
-Despite the fact that they already knew how many women would come.
-I know that there is a problem on conferences where most of the attendees are male.
+Unfortunately, those t-shirts are made of low quality and only have a male shape.
+Although they already knew how many women would come.
+I know that there is a problem with conferences where most of the attendees are male.
 So far, I only found one dev conference where they created female shape t-shirts with funny quotes.
 But we – geeky girls – would also like to wear some nice conference t-shirts without looking like we got them from our brother or husband.

 WebSummit at Day